-Seven out of 10 Americans report that financial problems are their number one source of stress.6 Not surprising, given 63 percent of Americans do not have \$500 on hand.6 but it has reached new heights in the last few years.
+Financial stress is not a new phenomenon, but it has reached new heights in the last few years.
 As a result of job losses, the 2008 housing crash and record-high credit card and student debt, most people today are stressed out by financial problems.